hamlit/hamlit-block/README.md

 ## Usage

-Basically the same as Hamlit. `require 'hamlit/block'` may be necessary.
+Use `Hamlit::Block::Engine` instead of `Hamlit::Engine`.
 Contents inside script block is not rendered but available via `yield`.

 See [spec](spec/hamlit/block_spec.rb) for detail.